Scenic view of a lake surrounded by autumnal hills and forested mountains under a partly cloudy sky in the Scottish Highlands.

 1: Check the weather.
 Take a look at Mountain Forecast and Mountain Weather Information Service before you head out.
 The weather can be surprisingly different as you get higher up the Munro, and it’s always good to be prepared.

 3: Test out your fitness first.
 If you’re not sure whether you’re ready to take on a Munro, try some of Scotland’s beautiful hills first.
-They may not have the same reputation but many offer incredible views in their own right.
+They may not have the same reputation, but many offer incredible views in their own right.

 Graphic of a house